-In 1863, an Adelaide, South Australia newspaper printed an article on India Pale Ale which had appeared in Illustrated London News.
+In 1863, an Adelaide, South Australia newspaper had an article on India Pale Ale, a reprint from the Illustrated London News.

-They say there is no such thing as a double act.
-IPA has proved the old adage wrong.
-The reasons it has come back are in many ways the obverse of what the earnest English writer argued in 1863.
+IPA has proved the adage wrong.
+The reason the phoenix has risen is in many ways, though, the obverse of what the English writer explained in 1863.
 Then, IPA was viewed as a more temperate drink than brandy-and-water and double stout, tipples it partly displaced.
-(I said partly).
-Its strong bitter was not liked initially but finally people accustomed to it and viewed it as a tonic, a quasi-medicine.
+Its strong bitterness was not liked initially but people accustomed to it and viewed the drink finally as a tonic, or quasi-medicine.

-Today, IPA, whose average strength is about what it was in 1863, is sought out because it is stronger than adjunct lager and offers a more bitter and zesty taste.
+Today, IPA, whose average strength is about what it was in 1863, is sought out because it is stronger and more zesty than the default lager or (in UK) cider.

 In India, as may presently be shown, this delightful beverage has been known and appreciated since the early part of the century; but in England it was long considered with us a potation fit only for exportation, and had to work its way gradually and laboriously ere it could obtain favour.
 We well remember the first appearance of pale ale in the metropolis, when our beloved Sovereign was quite a newly-crowned Queen.
 People made wry faces at it at first, talked about gall and wormwood, and disparaged the new ‘Indian ale’, as it was called, as a nauseous potion, fit only for Indian ‘griffins’ with no palate, and Indian Judges of Sudder Adawiut with no livers.